Internet-of-People/iop-message-protocol/TESTS.md

 then it waits 180 seconds.
 This should be detected as an inactive connection by the node as the client did not sent a whole message body.

+##### Acceptance Criteria

+Node disconnects the test before the wait finishes.

+#### HN00009 - Disconnection of Inactive TCP Client from Non-Customer Port - No TLS Handshake

+##### Prerequisites/Inputs

+###### Inputs:
+  * Node's IP address
+  * Node's clNonCustomer port

+##### Description

+The test creates a TCP connection and to the clNonCustomer port and does not initiate TLS handshake.
+Then it waits 180 seconds.
+This should be detected as an inactive connection by the node as the client did not sent a whole message body.

+##### Acceptance Criteria

+Node disconnects the test before the wait finishes.